 Not By Genes Alone: How Culture Transformed the Evolutionary Process from Chicago University Press, is meant for a general audience.

 The Origin and Evolution of Cultures is a collection of our more important papers published by Oxford University Press.

 Principles of Human Ecology textbook.
 Send me an email if you want access to electronic copy of this custom published text

 Former Undergraduate Courses

 My main passion is cultural evolution.
-I frequently collaborate with Robert Boyd, Professor of Anthropology at UCLA, in research on cultural evolution.
-Our work is mostly theoretical and conceptual.
+I frequently collaborate with Robert Boyd, Professor of Human Origins at Arizona State University, in research on cultural evolution.
 We use methods of analysis of evolution mainly developed by evolutionary biologists to study the processes of cultural evolution.
-The idea is to make models that illuminate the evolutionary properties of human culture and animal social learning, and the processes of gene-culture coevolution.
+The idea is to make models, do experiments, and conduct observational studies that illuminate the evolutionary properties of human culture and animal social learning, and the processes of gene-culture coevolution.
 For an accessible general account of this work in historical perspective click here (pdf file).
 In recent publications we have been using the theoretical models to try to understand some of the main events in human evolution, such as the evolution of the advanced capacity for imitation (and hence cumulative cultural evolution in humans), the origin of language, the origins of tribal and larger scale cooperation, and the origins of agriculture.
 We and our students have conducted experiments and field work aimed at understanding the processes of cultural evolution.
 I taught undergraduates about these things in my course, Evolution of Societies and Cultures.